skip to main content

 Spectrum competes in nearly a dozen states where CenturyLink offers fiber and DSL internet.
 Spectrum is mostly uncontested by CenturyLink on the Eastern side of the U.S., except for Florida, where the two duke it out for your hard-earned cash throughout most of the state.
 Like most telecoms and internet providers, CenturyLink is swapping out old copper telephone lines with new fiber ones, while Spectrum is simply laying down new fiber and keeping its “last mile” cable TV lines intact.

 But when we look at how the two price their internet, CenturyLink is the better deal for the long term.
-CenturyLink will always have the upper hand until Spectrum drops its post-promotional price hikes—even if it does have a new two-year price guarantee on its 500Mbps and 1,000Mbps plans.
+CenturyLink will always have the upper hand until Spectrum drops its post-promotional price hikes—even if it does have a new one-year price guarantee on its 500Mbps and 1,000Mbps plans.
 Until then, Spectrum will continue to have a low pricing satisfaction score in our annual survey.

 Deals and promotions: CenturyLink vs. Spectrum

-Get a free Unlimited Mobile line for 12 months when you sign up for an internet plan with speeds of 300Mbps or faster.
+• Get free installation when you sign up for a fiber internet plan with 940Mbps speeds.

 Get the Deal